stedwardscollegemt/ib-cs-java-codeventure-2025/chapters/README.md

 ## Java In Two Semesters

 I personally find that [this book](https://link.springer.com/book/10.1007/978-3-319-99420-8) offers a clear structure for learning in which each chapter maps onto one week of a twelve week semester, with the chapter content mapping on to a two hour lecture.
 Each chapter has a set of learning outcomes which are almost identical to IB's assessment statements.
 There are good self-test tutorial questions, and practical lab tasks which you can do <u>in your own time</u>.
+I do share my digital copy [here](https://drive.google.com/file/d/1__HThQ-lmUrSt99PtFGQ537Z4pYxAj9t/view?pli=1).

 ## IB Learning Outcomes